Mountain Parking Guide

 Each base lodge – Main, Canyon and Eagle Lodges – offers parking areas free of charge.
 There are also free parking lots available at Chair 4 and Chair 2.
 Please refer to the parking maps at the bottom of the page.

-Overnight parking is prohibited in all parking areas.
+Winter: Overnight parking is prohibited in all parking areas during the winter season.
 Violators will be towed or ticketed for obstructing snow removal.

 Black Pass Parking Area | Permit Required

 Mammoth Black pass holders are offered designated priority parking as part of their exclusive pass holder benefits.
 A valid Black Pass parking permit must be visible.
 Violators will be booted and charged a service fee.
 Learn more about Mammoth Black.

 Loading / Unloading in Parking Lots

 Guest Drop-Off Zone | Free | 10 Minute Parking

 Mammoth guests are welcome to use the guest drop-off zone for easy loading/unloading of belongings and equipment.
 Follow the orange parking lot signs then park parallel in the drop-off zone while loading/unloading.
 If you must leave your car unattended, please turn on your hazard lights while away from the vehicle.